Open Days and Hours

 • The farm hosts a wide variety of wildlife, including stinging insects such as wasps and bees.
 If you are allergic, please be advised.

 • It’s Louisiana, which means it will likely be hot.
-Bring your own water, but we’ll try to have cold water and CapriSun available for purchase.
+Bring your own water, but we’ll try to have cold water and other drinks available for purchase.

 • It’s best to refrigerate berries within an hour of picking.
 Bring a cooler with ice to maintain peak freshness.

 • If you hear thunder, please return to your car.
-There is no shelter out in the orchard.
+There is no shelter in the orchard.
+We will not open if there is lightning in the area, or if it’s raining.

 • Do not enter the goat pastures or the bee yard.
 Do not open any closed gates.